Description

 | Wide base | Gives space for mixed components | Certified food card | Gentle matte look | Cold bowls, grains, and mixed salads |

-Large cardboard salad boxes support office lunches, corporate gatherings, weekly meal prep plans, and gym-focused menus where portions are bigger and ingredients vary more.
-When planning these lines, many catering teams use Food Related Cardboard Boxes as a starting point so salads, wraps, sushi bowls, and other cold dishes share a consistent packaging look.
-The extra width and depth help organise proteins, grains, and leafy components in sections that still feel tidy once the lid is opened at the table.
-This makes it easier to serve guests quickly while keeping plates looking intentional.
+Large cardboard salad boxes support office lunches, corporate gatherings, weekly meal prep plans, and gym-focused menus where portions are larger and ingredients vary more.
+When planning these lines, many catering teams use Food Related Cardboard Boxes so salads, wraps, sushi bowls, and other cold dishes follow a consistent packaging format.
+Extra width and depth help separate proteins, grains, and leafy components so the contents remain organized after opening.
+This supports quick service while keeping portions arranged.

-Deeper bases suit protein-heavy meals such as grilled chicken salads, quinoa bowls, pasta salads, and cold rice dishes that need a little more support.
-The broad footprint stops ingredients from crowding together, while the lid protects delicate toppings until the moment of serving.
-Drivers and staff can carry stacks across venues or office corridors with reduced risk of boxes bending or sagging under weight.
-For event organisers and meal prep services, this steadiness becomes one of the quiet reasons orders arrive looking prepared rather than shaken.
+Deeper bases suit protein-heavy meals such as grilled chicken salads, quinoa bowls, pasta salads, and cold rice dishes that need more support.
+The broad footprint reduces crowding, while the lid protects toppings until serving.
+Drivers and staff can carry stacks across venues or corridors with reduced risk of boxes bending under weight.
+For event organizers and meal prep services, this steadiness helps orders arrive with contents staying in place.

-Caterers work under time pressure, often in unfamiliar spaces, so packaging has to be predictable and straightforward.
-Large salad boxes give enough area to lay out proteins, sides, and leafy components without creating awkward gaps.
-The firm board tolerates being lifted, shifted, and re-stacked as rooms are set up and cleared, which matters when kitchen and serving zones are separate.
-Guests see a composed meal instead of ingredients sliding to one side, which helps them feel the food has been handled with care.
+Caterers often work under time pressure and in changing locations, so packaging needs predictable handling.
+Large salad boxes provide enough area to lay out proteins, sides, and leafy components without large gaps.
+The board tolerates being lifted, shifted, and re-stacked as setups change, which matters when kitchen and serving zones are separate.
+Guests see a meal where ingredients remain positioned rather than sliding to one side, which supports consistent serving results.

-- Offers generous space for multi-component or high-protein meals
+- Offers space for multi-component or high-protein meals

-- Supports tidy separation between bases, toppings, and add-ons
+- Supports separation between bases, toppings, and add-ons

 - Protects dressing pots, sachets, or small containers along the sides

-- Helps chefs present layered recipes without early mixing or crushing
+- Helps chefs pack layered recipes without early mixing or crushing

-- Works well for weekly menus that repeat across several client groups
+- Works for weekly menus that repeat across several client groups

 - Stacks in vehicles and storage areas without leaning into other boxes

-- Accepts dividers when kits need several compartments in one pack
+- Accepts dividers when kits need compartments in one pack

 - Adapts to corporate, social, and health-focused events with the same core sizes